esengie/test_react/docs/decisions/0002-ui-and-service-interop.md

 ## Decision Drivers

 * 1 source of truth
-* static typing across the stack
+* static typing
-* ease of change
+* ease of changing
+* works with mssql
+* maybe allows to collapse multiple calls into one? (due to how the app is done)

 ## Considered Options